jon49/child-spaced-repetition/README.md

 Views work by nesting `View` objects within each other.
 Each `View` object must contain the path to one template.
 We will learn more about how Controllers use views later in this document.

 ## Routers
 Routes are organized in a file called `/router.php`.
-Routes controll which URL paths go to which controllers.
-The Router class works by .......
+Routes map URL paths to controllers.
+To map a path, call the `add()` method and pass an HTTP path followed by the path to the controller.
+The following example shows how to setup three paths.

 ```php
 Router::add('/', '/app/controllers/home.php');